-Proudly serving the Jacksonville and Ponte Vedra areas since 1981, Dream Doors and Windows provides unmatched value and service to bring out the best in your home.
+Dream Doors & Windows has been proudly serving the Jacksonville and North East Florida areas since 1981, Dream Doors & Windows provides unmatched value and service to bring out the best in your home.
 Whether you need energy efficient windows or want a new entry door to add more curb appeal, our award-winning team can handle all your replacement needs.
 With custom solutions we make it easy to find the perfect replacement at the perfect price.

-If you have a door that is in relatively good condition, it may well be to your advantage to have glass installed into that door rather than replacing the door unit.
-This typically should save you about half the cost of a complete door replacement.
+If you have a door that is in relatively good condition, it may well be to your advantage to have new clear or decorative glass installed into that door rather than replacing the door unit.
+This can save you more than half the cost of a complete door replacement.
+The makeover process typically only takes an average of 90 minutes to complete at your home.

 Keep in mind that all decorative glass is not the same.
 Just as with jewelry, automobiles, food items, or most anything, there are varying degrees of quality and pricing.
 It would not be fair go to an expensive jewelry store and be surprised to find their most beautiful diamond is more expensive than a similar looking ring set at Wal-Mart!
 Decorative glass should be purchased not on the basis of price alone, but on the beauty, appeal and esthetic value to the home you are attempting to upgrade.
 You will not remember exactly how much you paid for your decorative glass insert one year after the purchase, but you will know if you continue to enjoy your selection.
 Our advice is, don't base your purchasing decision on price only.
 Consider other factors of quality, beauty and appeal.